Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Acknowledgment

 Use of the Linac Coherent Light Source (LCLS), SLAC National Accelerator Laboratory, is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.

 We applied the SDC approach for the sequence of authors \cite{tscharntke2007author}.
-Statement of authorship: conception, C.~J.~Kenney and G.~Blaj; LCLS beamtime principal investigator, G.~Carini; ePixS ASIC design, A.~Dragone; design and acquisition of data, all authors; analytical methods, G.~Blaj; analysis, G.~Blaj; drafting the manuscript, G.~Blaj; revising the manuscript: C.~J.~Kenney.
+Statement of authorship: conception, C.~J.~Kenney and G.~Blaj; analytical methods, G.~Blaj; analysis, G.~Blaj; LCLS beamtime principal investigator, G.~Carini; ePixS ASIC design, A.~Dragone; design and acquisition of data, all authors; drafting the manuscript, G.~Blaj; revising the manuscript: G.~Blaj and C.~J.~Kenney.

 \ifCLASSOPTIONcaptionsoff

 \fi